This Shrimp Salad recipe is one my favorite ways to enjoy shrimp, especially in the summer. Makes a great sandwich or addition to any salad.

 Jamie get’s her seafood from a shop in Pensacola called Joe Patti’s and I’m not kidding you when I say it’s right on the water, with boats coming in and out of the dock adjacent to it packed with fish and shrimp from just miles off shore.
 The prices are great, and it is always such a treat to walk in there and see what they have freshly caught in their cases.

 Yes, I have major Joe Patti envy.

 Jamie has been making this recipe for shrimp salad for as long as I can remember.
-I kinda sorta get excited when she mentions she’s going to make it on her visits because it’s honestly one of my favorite shrimp recipes.
+It’s honestly the only shrimp salad recipe I know.
+I kinda sorta get excited when she mentions she’s going to make it on her visits because it’s honestly one of my favorite ways to eat shrimp.
 She dresses it very simply, with just a bit of mayo, fresh lemon juice, celery and of course Old Bay.

 We always have fun when Jamie’s family comes to visit.
 Her girls are teenagers now and my kids just love being with them playing board games, swimming, painting nails, putting together puzzles or watching movies…and even partaking in a little karaoke.